JetBrains/teamcity-sdk-docs/topics/getting-started-with-plugin-development.md

 The root of the `demoPlugin` directory contains the following:
 * the `readme.txt` file with minimal instructions to develop a server\-side plugin
 * the `pom.xml` file which is your Project Object Model
-* the `teamcity\-plugin.xml` file which is your [plugin descriptor](plugins-packaging.md) containing meta information about the plugin.
+* the `teamcity-plugin.xml` file which is your [plugin descriptor](plugins-packaging.md) containing meta information about the plugin.
-* the `demoPlugin\-server` directory contains the plugin sources: * `\src\main\java\zip` contains the AppServer.java file
+* the `demoPlugin-server` directory contains the plugin sources: * `\src\main\java\zip` contains the AppServer.java file
  * `src\main\resources` includes resources controlling the plugin look and feel.
- * `src\main\resources\META\-INF` folder contains `build\-server\-plugin\-demo\-plugin.xml`, the bean definition file for our plugin.
+ * `src\main\resources\META-INF` folder contains `build-server-plugin-demo\-plugin.xml`, the bean definition file for our plugin.
 TeamCity plugins are initialized in their own Spring containers and every plugin needs a Spring bean definition file describing the main services of the plugin.
 * the `build` directory contains the xml files which define how the project output is aggregated into a single distributable archive.
 ## Step 3.
 Edit the plugin descriptor